 In the recent expansion of his travel ban, President Trump issued an official proclamation stating that, “The entry into the United States of nationals of Nigeria as immigrants, except as Special Immigrants whose eligibility is based on having provided assistance to the United States Government, is hereby suspended.”
 Trump’s proclamation cited security concerns, including the ineffective data-sharing techniques used by Nigeria alongside the risk Nigerian citizens pose for terrorism.

-As of February 22, 2020, the ban on Nigerian citizens will come into effect.
+As of February 22, 2020, the ban on Nigerian citizens came into effect.
 Notably, it will only impact Nigerians travelling to the U.S. on pathways to permanent immigration.
 Nigerians should still be able to travel to the U.S. on certain temporary visas including tourist and student visas.
 However, with nearly 350,000 Nigerians living the U.S. and family sponsorship accounting for more than half of new U.S. permanent residents, the negative impacts of the ban will reverberate across that community.

 Of course, the Trump administration has a history of failing to properly prepare for the introduction of new immigration-related policies, so the exact implications at the border may only be revealed once the policy comes into effect.